Research & Blog

 • Teacher-Student Architecture: 70B teacher guides 8B student

-• Selective Knowledge Transfer: Focus on task-relevant capabilities
+• Selective Knowledge Transfer: focus on task-relevant capabilities

-• Iterative Refinement: Multiple distillation rounds improve quality
+• Iterative Refinement: multiple distillation rounds improve quality

 3. Architectural Innovations